Our Snorkeling Excursion in Tenerife

 Los Cristianos

 Located right next to Costa Adeje, Los Cristianos is another excellent option for snorkeling in Tenerife.
-Sure, it’s a lively seaside resort, but it’s kept a more authentic, local side.
-The water is clear—almost crystalline—the beaches are well sheltered, and the spots are accessible directly from the beach.
-Here, you just need to put on mask and snorkel: no need to go very far or take a boat to observe marine species.
+It is a lively seaside resort, but parts of the old harbor area still retain a local feel.
+The water can be clear, and several beaches are relatively sheltered, and the spots are accessible directly from the beach.
+At suitable beaches, you can enter from shore and explore without taking a boat, provided sea conditions are safe.

 One of the best spots is Playa de Las Vistas, a large golden-sand beach with several rocks where parrotfish, seabream, damselfish, and blue chromis hide.
-What’s nice is that in Los Cristianos you can chain together snorkeling, a seaside stroll, a lounge moment on the beach, and a little terrace break.
+What’s nice is that in Los Cristianos you can combine snorkeling with a seaside walk, time on the beach, and a break at a nearby café.
 So, how about it?

 Abades

 Still in the south, but to the east, here we are at a spot much less known than Costa Adeje or Los Cristianos.
 Yet it’s among the best places to go snorkeling.
 Abades is a small village near El Médano (a village with a beach perfect for surfing and kitesurfing).
 There’s a truly pleasant, local vibe.
 As you might expect, there are few tourists: it’s a change from the seaside resorts we just saw.
 You’ll arrive at a small bay of black sand and crystal-clear water.
-A real little piece of paradise!
+It is a peaceful setting.

 You’ll hardly find a quieter place to snorkel.
 When I went, there were only a few locals walking and swimming.
 We were far from jostling, haha.
 Once your head is underwater, in my opinion, you’ll be pleasantly surprised.
-The site is part of a protected marine area.
-You can discover colorful wrasse, turtles, parrotfish, rays, and much more.
-One last good point: it’s shallow with good visibility, so even if you’re not super comfortable, you can go without worry!
-I want to say, enjoy it while the spot isn’t popular yet!
+The area is popular with divers and snorkelers for its rocky habitat and varied fish life.
+Depending on conditions and luck, you may also encounter rays or turtles.
+One last good point: it’s shallow with good visibility, so even if you’re not super comfortable, it can be approachable for less experienced snorkelers when conditions are calm, although you should still remain cautious.
+It remains a quieter alternative to the larger resorts.

 Las Galletas

 Las Galletas is a small fishing village that I really liked.
 It offers a very local atmosphere, with a small harbor where you can explore the seabed.
 This time too, it’s a calm place for snorkeling.
-You won’t be disturbed and you can really be in your own bubble.
-Honestly, if you’re looking for a calm and accessible place to snorkel, I can only recommend Las Galletas.
+It can feel much quieter than the major tourist resorts.
+Honestly, if you’re looking for a calm and accessible place to snorkel, Las Galletas is worth considering.

 Plus, the water is clear, offering good visibility around the marina and along Playa de Las Galletas, a small beach of black sand and pebbles.
 Here too, you can see tropical and Atlantic fish, like trumpetfish or small colorful wrasse.
-And keep your eyes open: in the sandy bottom, stingrays hide.
+Keep an eye on the sandy bottom, where rays may sometimes rest.
 After your underwater discoveries, I suggest eating in a small local restaurant to regain your strength.

 Los Gigantes

 I discovered this spot thanks to my whale-watching trip in Tenerife.
 After heading to the Teno-Rasca marine area (where I saw spotted dolphins and pilot whales), the sailboat stopped us at the foot of Los Gigantes, the immense cliffs that rise between 300 and 600 meters.
 Honestly, it was impressive to be there and to swim there.
 We were given a mask and snorkel to observe fish near the rocky walls.
 It’s true there were quite a few hiding and living among the rocks.
-To me, it’s one of the must-see spots for snorkeling in Tenerife.
-However, you need to go by boat, because from the shore, it’s too far.
+For me, it was one of the most memorable places to snorkel in Tenerife.
+Reaching the base of the cliffs generally requires a boat trip, as the area is not safely accessible from shore.

 If you don’t plan to take a boat excursion around Los Gigantes, you can still snorkel at Playa de Los Guíos.
 It’s a black-sand beach right next to the marina.
 You can already see beautiful things without going too far and enjoy good visibility underwater (especially in the morning, when the light is softer and prettier).